skyflaren/autoslide/README.md

 >> pipenv shell
 ```

-All the dependancies can be installed by running,
+All the dependencies can be installed by running,
 ```
 >> pipenv sync
 ```

-After installing the dependancies, navigate to the src folder and run the server by typing
+After installing the dependencies, navigate to the src folder and run the server by typing
 ```
 >> cd src
 >> python manage.py runserver